mattymaloney/mattymaloney.github.io/_posts/2016-04-12-wordpress-aws-vpc-ec2-linux-rds-mariadb.md

 - **VPC**: the VPC that was create with the RDS instance
 - **Availability Zone**: same that was chosen when creating the RDS instance
 - **Enable termination protection**: yes
-- Security Group: Select or create one with the following settings:
+- **Security Group**: Select or create one with the following settings:
 	- port 22 from office and home IPs.
     - ports 80 and 443 from all.

+## Permission to Access RDS Instance

 Make sure that this EC2 instance's security group is added to the permitted ingress traffic for the RDS instance's security group.

+Verify connection to the database using wordpress's username and password.

+## Update Apache `ServerName`

 Edit `/etc/httpd/conf/httpd.conf` to update the `ServerName` directive.

 Restart Apache.

-Verify now that you can connect to the database using wordpress's username and password.
+## Cleanup `conf.modules.d`

+Delete any files in `/etc/httpd/conf.modules.d` that were added by `yum` during updates.

+e.g. `sudo rm -rf /etc/httpd/conf.modules.d/10-php*`

 ## 9 - Install WordPress